NicoleRauch/WaniKaniBookClubGenerator/README.md

 Text Text Text
 ::endif
 ```
-If the expression `condition` evaluates to `true` after all variables have been replaced with their configured values,
+If `condition` evaluates to `true` after all variables have been replaced with their configured values,
 `Text Text Text` will appear in the template, otherwise not.

 ```